pohpingai/AI-journey/ai-cartoon-video/README.md

 **Idea → Character creation → Scene generation → Animation → Voice-over → Music → Final editing**

 This project reminded me that even a simple 15-second video can involve many small creative decisions, experiments and adjustments.

+## 🚀 What I Hope to Improve Next

+- Add a wider variety of character movements
+- Create more natural facial expressions
+- Improve consistency between scenes
+- Make the animation feel smoother and more lifelike

 ## 📂 Project Files